 Julia Marton-Lefèvre was the Director General of the International Union of Conservation of Nature from 2006 to 2015.
-She is a member of a number of boards focused on environment, development, education and good governance.
-She Chairs the Executive Committee of the Tyler Prize for Environmental Achievement, the Donor Council of the Critical Ecosystem Partnership Fund, the Strategic Advisory Council to the Institute for Sustainable Development and International Relations (IDDRI), and the Board of Trustees of the Alliance of Bioversity Internationa and CIAT.
+She is a member of a number of boards focused on environment, development, education, and good governance.
+She chairs the Executive Committee of the Tyler Prize for Environmental Achievement, the Donor Council of the Critical Ecosystem Partnership Fund, the Strategic Advisory Council to the Institute for Sustainable Development and International Relations (IDDRI), and the Board of Trustees of the Alliance of Bioversity Internationa and CIAT.
 Other board memberships include the Bureau of the Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES), the Environmental Leadership Training Initiative of Yale University, the committee of Critical Friends to Veolia, Oxford University’s James Martin School, the Global Institute of Sustainability (Arizona State University), the Prince Albert II of Monaco Foundation, and the Institute of Oceanography of Monaco.
 Ms. Marton-Lefèvre is a Chevalier de la Légion d’Honneur and Officier de l’Ordre de Mérite of France; Officier r dans l’Ordre de Saint-Charles, Monaco, and received the Lifetime Achievement Award in 2019 from the National Council of Science and the Environment.
-She was the Edward P. Bass Distinguished Visiting Environmental Scholar at Yale University.
-She is a member of the World Academy of Art and Science and the World Future Council.
+She was the Edward P. Bass Distinguished Visiting Environmental Scholar at Yale University in 2016 and is a member of the World Academy of Art and Science and the World Future Council.

 Rosina M. Bierbaum received an early introduction to pollution issues, growing up in smoggy Bethlehem, PA.
 Reading Rachel Carson’s The Sea Around Us at age 11 hooked her on a career to preserve the environment.
-Dr. Bierbaum is a Professor and Dean Emerita at the University of Michigan with appointments in both the School of Natural Resources and Environment, and the School of Public Health and the College of Engineering.
+Dr. Bierbaum is a Professor and Dean Emerita at the University of Michigan with a primary appointment in the School for Environment and Sustainability, and courtesy appointments in the School of Public Health and the College of Engineering.
 She is also the Roy F. Weston Chair of Natural Economics in the School of Public Policy at the University of Maryland.
-Her experience extends from climate science into foreign relations and international development.
-She chairs the Scientific and Advisory Panel of the Global Environment Facility, serves on President Obama’s Council of Advisors on Science and Technology, is an Adaptation Fellow at the World Bank, and a lead author of the recently completed U.S. National Climate Assessment.
-Rosina served for two decades in both the legislative and executive branches of the U.S. Government, including service as the Acting Director of the White House Office of Science and Technology Policy (OSTP).
+Her experience extends from climate science to foreign relations and international development.
+She chairs the Scientific and Advisory Panel of the Global Environment Facility, served on President Obama’s Council of Advisors on Science and Technology, was an Adaptation Fellow at the World Bank, and was a lead author of the U.S. National Climate Assessment.
+Rosina served for two decades in both the legislative and executive branches of the U.S. Government, including serving as the Acting Director of the White House Office of Science and Technology Policy (OSTP).
 She has lectured on every continent.
 Bierbaum is a member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the Ecological Society of America, and Sigma Xi.
 She earned a BA (English), a BS (biology), and a Ph.D. in Evolutionary Ecology.

-Margaret Catley-Carlson operates at Board level for improved water resource management and agricultural productivity and rural development.
+Margaret Catley-Carlson operates at the Board level for improved water resource management, agricultural productivity, and rural development.
 Catley-Carlson has 50+years in diplomacy, global and national organization leadership, as Chair and Direct in research groups focussed on water management, agriculture advancement, and international development.
 President of CIDA, Deputy Minister National Health and Welfare, Founding Chair of World Economic Forum Global Water Management.
 Vice-Chair Canadian Water Network Board, member UN Secretary General’s Advisory Board on Water, Rosenberg Forum, Patron/ past Chair Global Water Partnership.
 Council of Advisors of the World Food Prize, Library of Alexandria in Egypt, Tyler Prize and Stockholm Water Prize, Boards of the International Food Policy Research Institute (IFPRI), International Commission on Integrated Mountain Development (ICIMOD), Syngenta Foundation, and the IFDC (Fertilizer Management).
-Past positions include: President Canadian International Development Agency 1983-89; Deputy Executive Director UNICEF New York 1981-1983; President Population Council New York 1993-98; Deputy Minister Health and Welfare Canada 1989-92.
+Past positions include President Canadian International Development Agency 1983-89; Deputy Executive Director UNICEF New York 1981-1983; President Population Council New York 1993-98; Deputy Minister Health and Welfare Canada 1989-92.
 Ms. Catley-Carlson has ten honorary degrees and is an Officer of the Order of Canada.

 Exequiel Ezcurra has devoted his career to the study of the dryland ecosystems of northwestern Mexico and other deserts of the Americas.
-He has published more than 200 papers and books, and developed the script for an award-winning film on the Sea of Cortés.
-He was honored with a Conservation Biology Award and a Pew Fellowship in Marine Conservation; he was Scientific Chair of the CITES Convention, and President of Mexico’s National Institute of Ecology.
-Currently, he is the Director of the University of California Institute for Mexico and the United States (UC MEXUS) and Professor of Ecology at the University of California, Riverside.
+He has published more than 200 papers and books and developed the script for an award-winning film on the Sea of Cortés.
+He was honored with a Conservation Biology Award and a Pew Fellowship in Marine Conservation; he was Scientific Chair of the CITES Convention, President of Mexico’s National Institute of Ecology; and Former Director of the University of California Institute for Mexico and the United States (UC MEXUS).
+Currently, he is a Professor of Ecology at the University of California, Riverside.